sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 https://github.com/mathrawka/express-domain-errors
 </small>

 Note: Let's step through this. req and res are both EEs.
-They were created before this domain existed, but EEs can be explicitly added to a domain.
+They were created before this domain existed, so must can be explicitly added to a domain.

+We add an error handler.
+On error, we'll just return 500.
+Alternatively, you could trigger yourerror handling middleware.

 Then we run the rest of the req / res stack through the context of the domain, and when new EEs are created, they add themselves to the active domain.
-When any EE emits an error, it propagates to the domain associated with that EE.
+When any EE emits an error, or an error is thrown, it propagates to this domain.
-This middleware triggers error handling middlewarwe.
-Alternatively, you could just send a response like 500.